SysKitTeam/docs-point/governance-and-automation/sensitivity-review/request-sensitivity-review.md

 Regularly reviewing sensitivity labels helps prevent unauthorized access, ensures data is correctly classified, and avoids any potential security risks.

-The best way to ensure all workspaces are properly classified, is to involve workspace owners in this process.
+The best way to ensure all workspaces are properly classified is to involve workspace owners in this process.
 Owners have firsthand knowledge of the data within their environments and can ensure the labels applied align with both your company policies and the specific needs of their teams.

 With the new Ask Owners to Manage Sensitivity action, you can now select workspaces that you want owners to review the sensitivity level for.